littlehorse-enterprises/lh-quickstart-e2e/README.md

 }
 ```

-Then you should pass with bootstrapper you want to use.
+Then you can pass which bootstrapper to use.
 Example:

 ```shell
 ./gradlew clean test -Dbootstrapper.class=io.littlehorse.e2e.ExternalLittleHorseBootstrapper
 ```

-> Notice thw `-D`.
+> Notice the `-D`.

 ### Using a Properties File

-LH test utils allows you set the default `bootstrapper.class`
+LH test utils allows you set the **default** `bootstrapper.class`
 using a property file.
 This is specially useful when running
-the test form the IDE.
+the test from an IDE.

 Create a `test/resources/test.properties` file with: